Trade Union Committee

 Chair and Member for Northern Ireland, January 2026 - December 2029

-Denise has 29 years’ experience in health and social care.
-She started her career as an auxiliary nurse in 1992 and began her registered nurse training in 1995 at The Royal Victoria Hospital in Belfast.
-Her many roles have included junior and senior staff nurse, ward manager and night sister, across intensive care, coronary care and patient flow, among other areas.
-She currently works as a full time senior clinical nurse coordinator on the Hospital At Night team.
+Denise began her career as an auxiliary nurse in 1992 and commenced her registered nurse training in 1995 at the Royal Victoria Hospital in Belfast.
+Throughout her career she has held a wide range of clinical roles, including junior and senior staff nurse, ward manager and night sister.
+Her clinical experience spans several specialties, including intensive care, coronary care and patient flow.
+She currently works full-time as a Senior Clinical Nurse Coordinator on the Hospital At Night team.

-Denise has undertaken postgraduate study in Health Service Management, Cardiology Nursing and Facilitation and Practice Development.
-She graduated with a postgraduate qualification in Strategic Workforce Planning in March 2020, and is currently undertaking a postgraduate taught study in non-medical prescribing.
-She is due to graduate in May 2022.
+Alongside her clinical career, Denise has undertaken extensive postgraduate study, including qualifications in Health Service Management, Cardiology Nursing, and Facilitation and Practice Development.
+She completed a postgraduate qualification in Strategic Workforce Planning in 2020, followed by postgraduate taught study in non-medical prescribing in 2022.
+She is currently undertaking an MSc in Advanced Professional Practice, with an expected graduation date of May 2027.

 Get in touch: TUC.NorthernIreland@rcn.org.uk